LwMQ Hashing and Auxiliary API

 The encryption and hashing algorithms used to compute HMACs in LwMQ are meant to be fast as their primary design goal.
 The cipher used is a weakened (lower round count) version of an otherwise secure algorithm tuned for excellent performance on modern processors.

-The intent is to provide a way for security architects to include hash-based message authentication codes (HMAC) in their LwMQ messaging payload with reasonabe impact on performance, knowing the data links are supposed to be relatively secure within the realms of applicability of LwMQ.
+The intent is to provide a way for security architects to include hash-based message authentication codes (HMAC) in their LwMQ messaging payload with reasonable impact on performance, knowing the data links are supposed to be relatively secure within the realms of applicability of LwMQ.

 You can protect the keys in memory using LmqProtectKey().
 In that case, you can